CSE512-14W/a3-depstein-domoritz/README.md

 Access our visualization at [cse512-14w.github.io/a3-depstein-domoritz/](http://cse512-14w.github.io/a3-depstein-domoritz/) or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

+The chart changes width according to the available width depending on the screen size.
+However, we did not optimize for small screen sizes so please view it on a large screen.

 ## Story Board